jcu-eresearch/literate-metadata/mcp2/mcp2.md

 ## Temporary fixes

 This document attempts to comply with MCP 2.0.
-This is slightly difficult because MCP 2.0 isn't available anywhere yet.
+This is slightly difficult because while writing this document, the MCP 2.0 schema isn't yet available at any public URL.
 GeoNetwork happily uses its own internal definition of the MCP2 schema without noticing that the schema URL returns a 404, but GN still attempts to follow the various Codelist reference URLs.
 So, for now, I'm using a path to the Codelist on github.

 To switch this back, replace this github URL: